 Must the student be enrolled full time while completing the URA?

 - Yes.
 A student must be enrolled for 12 hours or more while applying and/or carrying out a Fall/Spring URA.
-For summer URA's, a student must be enrolled for at least one 3 hour course in either summer school session.
-It is the Faculty member's responsibility to make sure that the student they are applying for has met the minimum semester hour enrollment requirements.
+For summer URA's, a student must be enrolled in one course of either summer school session.
+Additional course options for summer include a 1 credit Summer Experience in Academic Research or Creative Activity.
+Notifications about this new summer course offering will be sent out via Google Research Groups and on this website.
+It is the Faculty member's responsibility to make sure that the student they are applying for has met the minimum semester hour/class enrollment requirements.

 How many total students can a faculty mentor support through the URA program in a given academic year?

 - A given faculty mentor may request support for one student a semester and/or summer.
-At this time, Faculty may only apply on a semester-by-semester basis for $1,000 total.
-If budget approval is granted for the following semester, Faculty must reapply and go through the same application/award process they did previously (not to exceed $2,000).
+At this time, Faculty may reapply in subsequent semesters, but they will go through the same application/award process they did previously.

 Can a faculty mentor use URA funds to support a student as part of their large, on-going research program?